Winning Without Defeating:

 Sapience Consulting

 In my blog article titled “Agile Knowledge is a Project Manager’s Asset”, written three years ago, I discussed the concept of a project manager’s “goodies bag.”
-Similar to the magic pouch of my favourite Japanese manga character, Doraemon, this goodies bag contains a variety of tools and techniques that project managers can utilize.
+Similar to the magic pouch of my favourite Japanese manga character, Doraemon, this goodies bag contains a variety of tools and techniques that project managers can utilise.
 One essential skill for project managers, agile practitioners and data protection officers is negotiation.
 It’s important that we include effective negotiation techniques in this goodies bag.

 In the fast-moving worlds of projects, agile delivery and data protection, conflict is inevitable.
 Stakeholders want different outcomes, timelines clash and sometimes regulations seem at odds with business goals.
 The question isn’t if disagreements will arise — it’s how we handle them.